youlab/OptimalPatterns_NanLuo/Neural networks for biomass prediction/README.md

 * During data preprocessing, we used min-max scaling to normalize all the input parameters to be within the region 0-1.
 Code for data preprocessing (using Matlab): data_cleaning.m

-* The neural networks that we developed have nine input parameters and one output corresponding to the biomass of the cell.
+* The neural networks that we developed have nine input parameters and one output corresponding to the biomass of the colony.

 * Between the input layer and output layer, we have four fully connected layers with 512, 512, 256, and 128 nodes, respectively.